Defining filter presets to search records

 - On the Views tab, click the name of the view definition to which you want to create the filter preset.

-- In the Add/Remove Filter Presets dialog box, click New Filter Preset and enter a preset name.
+- In the Edit filter presets dialog box, click Add filter preset, and enter a preset name.

 Example: You want to create a filter preset so that the record grid displays only those records that are assigned to assigned to Smith and users whose names end with son.